Smasher (Marvel Comics)

-Smasher is the name of multiple different fictional characters appearing in American comic books published by Marvel Comics.
+Smasher is the name of several fictional characters appearing in American comic books published by Marvel Comics, primarily in association with the Imperial Guard and the X-Men.

 Publication history

 Smasher first appeared in X-Men #107 (October 1977-February 1978), and was created by Chris Claremont and Dave Cockrum.
+He and the Imperial Guard are based on the Legion of Super-Heroes from DC Comics, with Smasher being based on Ultra Boy.

 A new Smasher, named Isabel Kane, appears as a member of the Avengers in the Marvel NOW! relaunch.
 Her name was originally given as "Isabel Dare", but the collected edition of her first appearance said her surname was "Kane".
 According to editor Tom Brevoort, this change was deliberate; he even stated that "Dare was a mistake in the first place," as the character was intended to be Captain Terror's granddaughter from her first appearance.

 Yet more Smashers, operating directly under Imperial control, appear in the 'Infinity' crossover.

 Fictional character biography

 The title of Smasher has been used by three different humanoid aliens who served in the Shi'ar Imperial Guard.